 Reverse Your Fatty Liver Naturally

 Liver diseases have increasingly become a popular ailment among the general population currently.
-Impaired liver functions will decrease the body’s ability to digest food in a proper manner, absorb nutrients, break down fats, and to get rid of toxic substances from the body.
+Impaired liver functions will decrease the body’s ability to digest food in a proper manner, absorb nutrients, break down fats, and get rid of toxic substances from the body.

 Fatty Liver Defined

-Fatty liver cannot be defined as a disease condition by itself, but known to trigger diseases within.
+Fatty liver cannot be defined as a disease condition by itself but is known to trigger diseases within.
 But even then it is known medically as fatty liver disease, a term used to define a situation where there is excess fat accumulation in the liver cells.

-There are several possible explanations to this liver condition, the most popular being that the liver functions are impaired to such an extent that it cannot efficiently break down and remove fats in a manner that it normally should.
+There are several possible explanations for this liver condition, the most popular being that the liver functions are impaired to such an extent that it cannot efficiently break down and remove fats in a manner that it normally should.

 The liver also processes fats that are absorbed by the body from one’s diet.
 So, if the dietary fat consumption remains in high quantities continually, the fat content arriving at the liver will also remain high.

-Obesity on the other hand increases the risk of diabetes; and if a person has diabetes it increases their risk of developing fatty liver disease.
+Obesity on the other hand increases the risk of diabetes, and if a person has diabetes it increases their risk of developing fatty liver disease.
 While a person with diabetes does not spontaneously develop fatty liver, it is just that insulin resistance diabetes along with excess body fat can eventually lead to fatty liver.

 Fatty liver is usually brought about by heavy alcohol drinking.
-However, this condition can also develop among the non-drinkers.
+However, this condition can also develop among non-drinkers.
 In them, the usual causes are prescription med use for an extended period of time; poor diet, starvation; certain lifestyle disease conditions like diabetes, obesity, or high cholesterol levels.

-While alcohol is considered to be the foremost causative factor, obesity is next in the list.
+While alcohol is considered to be the foremost causative factor, obesity is next on the list.
 Excess abdominal fat is associated more with fatty liver than increased overall body weight.
 While most obese people feel the need to lose weight, very few actually put in an effort to lose weight.

-This liver condition is also known to crop up during pregnancy, and is attributed to hormonal imbalances that usually occur during pregnancy, as well as weight gain.
+This liver condition is also known to crop up during pregnancy and is attributed to hormonal imbalances that usually occur during pregnancy, as well as weight gain.
 But once the child is delivered, the liver begins to heal by itself; hence, very rarely will this require any specific treatment plan.

-Image testings done further may reveal fatty liver conditions with either the organ appearing bright or hyperechogenic on ultrasonography, or less dense on CT scanning.
+Image testings done further may reveal fatty liver conditions with either the organ appearing bright or hyperechogenic on ultrasonography or less dense on CT scanning.
 However, these testing modalities fail to help in differentiating the severe nature of the disease – whether the condition is localized or has begun to spread across the entire organ.

 For a more accurate diagnosis, liver biopsy is considered the best option.
-This is a minimal invasive procedure done under local anesthesia.
+This is a minimally invasive procedure done under local anesthesia.
 A fine needle is inserted to aspirate the liver tissues and contents for a detailed microscopic examination to detect the presence of fats within.

-Types of Fatty Liver – Which could be reversed Naturally
+Types of Fatty Liver

-Fatty liver is classified into – a) Alcohol related – Continued consumption of alcoholic drinks in large quantities is known to bring forth various liver ailments and fatty liver is no exception.
+Fatty liver is classified into – a) Alcohol-related – Continued consumption of alcoholic drinks in large quantities is known to bring forth various liver ailments and fatty liver is no exception.

 b) Non-alcohol related – Non-alcoholic fatty liver disease on the other hand, when less severe, is perceived as a benign health condition that can be reversed by pursuing a healthy diet, maintaining a stable weight, opting for medications that are not known to impair liver functions, and staying away from all kinds of alcoholic beverages, even in moderation.

-The giveaway signs of end-stage fatty liver condition are a jaundiced appearance that the sufferer will develop, with the whites of the eyes, nails, and skin around the hairline turning a yellowish hue; sudden and unexplained weight loss; and blood clotting difficulties.
+The giveaway signs of the end-stage fatty liver condition are a jaundiced appearance that the sufferer will develop, with the whites of the eyes, nails, and skin around the hairline turning a yellowish hue; sudden and unexplained weight loss; and blood clotting difficulties.

 Effective treatment depends on its causative factor.
-Drug therapy as a treatment measure is not considered as a safe option.
-The reason being that prescription med use will need to continue for an extended period of time, since this liver abnormality is marked by a long duration.
+Drug therapy as a treatment measure is not considered a safe option.
+The reason is that prescription med use will need to continue for an extended period of time since this liver abnormality is marked by a long duration.

-– Losing excess body weight – Which should be accomplished in a healthy manner.
+This should be accomplished in a healthy manner.
 Attempting to lose weight by way of skipping meals and staying hungry for longer periods of time will only aggravate this liver condition.
 Instead, a healthy exercise routine should be followed religiously to achieve gradual weight loss.

-– Abstaining from alcohol consumption – It is not just heavy drinking, but even alcohol intake in moderation should be avoided once diagnosed with fatty liver.
+– – It is not just heavy drinking, but even alcohol intake in moderation should be avoided once diagnosed with fatty liver.

 A restrictive diet will need to be followed by the diagnosed individual.
-Foods that are high in fat, that includes dairy rich products and red meat, should be completely avoided.
+Foods that are high in fat, that includes dairy-rich products and red meat, should be completely avoided.

-– Removing problematic drugs – Discontinuing medications that can affect the liver in a negative manner and replacing them with less harmful ones are best recommended for those who are diagnosed with fatty liver.
+Discontinuing medications that can affect the liver in a negative manner and replacing them with less harmful ones are best recommended for those who are diagnosed with fatty liver.

-However, certain disorders that are associated with fatty liver like high cholesterol levels, increased blood sugar readings, obesity may require drug interventions for effective cure.
+However, certain disorders that are associated with a fatty liver like high cholesterol levels, increased blood sugar readings, and obesity may require drug interventions for effective cure.
 Unless these are not brought under good control, attempting to reverse fatty liver conditions will be futile.